Screen Flow Template

 Screen flows (also known as “wireflows”) are a combination of wireframes and flowcharts.
 The end-to-end flow maps out what users see on each screen and how it impacts their decision-making process through your product or service.
 With that information in hand, you can explain better the decisions you’ve made regarding your interaction design.

-By thinking visually about what your customers are looking at, you can communicate with internal teams, stakeholders, and clients about the decisions you’ve made.
-You can also use a screen flow to find new opportunities to make the user experience frictionless and free of frustration from start to end.
+Use the Screen Flow Template to find new opportunities to make the user experience frictionless and free of frustration from start to end.